Travel blogging for money – An analysis on 50 well known travel blogs

-Yes, being popular in US is extremely important, that is where the traffic for English content is coming from.
+Yes, being popular in the US is extremely important, that is where the traffic for English content is coming from.
 Just think that of the total amount of page views of the analysed 50 website half of it comes from the US.

 It’s not just about the incoming traffic.
-It’s also about the networking that you can make in US.
+It’s also about the networking that you can make in the US.
 Meeting new people may take you to other projects.